 EDITORS

-Axel Leblois, Executive Director, G3ict
+Axel Leblois, President and Executive Director, G3ict

 Susan Schorr, Head, Special Initiatives Division, ITU Telecommunication Development Bureau (BDT)